xmos/sw_usb_audio/doc/rst/app_216_mc.rst

 The xcore-200 Multi-Channel Audio Board
 ---------------------------------------

-An application of the USB audio framework is provided specifically for the hardware described in :ref:`usb_audio_sec_hw_216_mc` and is implemented on an xcore-200-series dual tile device.
+An application of the USB audio framework is provided specifically for the XK_AUDIO_216_MC_AB hardware described in :ref:`usb_audio_hardware_platforms` and is implemented on an xcore-200-series dual tile device.
 The related code can be found in ``app_usb_aud_xk_216_mc``.

 The design supports upto 8 channels of analogue audio input/output at sample-rates up to 192kHz (assuming the use of I2S).
 This can be further increased by utilising TDM.
 It also supports S/PDIF, ADAT and MIDI input and output aswell as the mixing functionalty of ``lib_xua``.